top of page

 SpongeBob’s Takeaway:

 SpongeBob’s eyes lit up.
-"That’s perfect!
-Squidward gets all worked up when his art doesn’t turn out right.
-I can tell him to see it as a learning opportunity and not get discouraged!"
-"Exactly!"
-I laughed.
-"Just remind him that even masterpieces don’t start out perfect."
+“That’s perfect!
+Squidward always gets so worked up when his art doesn’t turn out right.
+I can tell him to see it as a learning opportunity and not to get discouraged!”

 Example 2: Anxiety Doesn’t Disappear, But It Doesn’t Have to Control You